floragunncom/search-guard-helm/README.md

 ## Status

-This is repo is considered GA status and supports Search Guard FLX for Elasticsearch 7.
+This is repo is considered GA status and supports Search Guard FLX for Elasticsearch 7 and Elasticsearch 8.

 ## Support